roblesterjr04/EloquentSalesForce/README.md

 ## Testing

-The tests in this package are meant for contributors and have been written to be executed independantly of a Laravel application.
+The tests in this package are meant for contributors and have been written to be executed independently of a Laravel application.
 They will not work as part of the applications testing flow.

 Create a `.env` file that includes the SalesForce credentials for your test instance, or else the test will fail to execute.